Common Interview Mistakes (and How to Avoid Them)

 No interview is perfect because there will always be areas for improvement.
-Our FastForward Career Coaches say they’ve spotted a number of interview mistakes on a regular basis.
-Here are three common interview slip-ups, along with our take on how to avoid them in job interviews.
+Even so, our FastForward Career Coaches say they’ve spotted a number of common interview mistakes on a regular basis that are easily fixed.
+Here are the three interview slip-ups we see most often, along with our take on how to avoid them in job interviews.

 Not showing your interest in the employer.